With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 When I got my hands on it, I shortened the legs to use it as a coffee table and lightened it up with chalk paint.

-Certainly, the beauty of flea markets, yard sales and thrift stores is that you can find good quality pieces that just need a little love.
+Certainly, the beauty of yard sale and thrift store finds is that you can find good quality pieces that just need a little love.

 For instance, take a look at this Thrift Store Desk Makeover.